josephaasaad/devchallenge/README.md

 --------------------
 Opening the Blogsite
 --------------------
 1 - Now open up Google Chrome browser and go to http://localhost/devchallenge and you should see a page with a directory this was intentional as a debugging method.
-Now Click on the myhome.php file and the website will open for you and you already have some premade blog posts from our earlier MySQL Import.
+Now Click on the myhome.php file and the website will open for you and you start with no blog posts so go ahead and make some for yourself and try out the features :).

 Ruby on Rails Developer challenge - OSG